Table of Contents:

 The advantages of an overlocker with air threading

-Threading is often one of the most dreaded aspects of an overlocker.
+Threading is often one of the most dreaded aspects of a serger.
 Models equipped with air threading provide real ease of use, especially when sewing regularly or frequently changing threads.

-With this system, the thread is automatically sucked into the loopers by an air flow, which greatly simplifies setup and reduces errors.
-Threading becomes faster, smoother, and much less burdensome on a daily basis.
+With this system, the thread is automatically drawn into the loopers by an air flow, which greatly simplifies setup and reduces errors.
+Threading becomes faster, smoother, and much less demanding on a daily basis.

 The main advantages of air threading are:

-💡 Note: sergers with air threading are generally found in the mid to high-end ranges.
-This investment is particularly relevant if manual threading is a barrier to your practice or if you sew frequently.
+💡 Note: Sergers with air threading are generally found in the mid to high-end ranges.
+This investment is especially worthwhile if manual threading is a barrier for you or if you sew frequently.

 What budget should you plan for a reliable serger?

-Choosing your serger also involves considering the budget to allocate.
-The price of a serger varies according to features, durability, feeding quality, and ease of use.
-Based on the ranges offered by a well-known brand like JUKI, three main machine levels are distinguished, each suited to a specific use.
+Choosing your serger also involves considering your budget.
+The price of a serger varies depending on features, durability, feeding quality, and ease of use.
+Based on the ranges offered by a well-known brand like JUKI, there are three main machine levels, each suited to a specific use.

 Entry-level serger

-For beginners or occasional sewers, an entry-level serger generally offers the essentials for clean finishes without excessive complexity.
-These models are perfectly suited for beginner use or simple projects.
+For beginners or occasional sewists, an entry-level serger generally offers the essentials for clean finishes without excessive complexity.
+These models are perfect for beginner use or simple projects.

-In this range, you will find models with basic settings, reliable feeding, and essential features without unnecessary options.
+In this range, you’ll find models with basic settings, reliable feeding, and essential features without unnecessary options.

 - Essential functions: 3- and 4-thread overlock